Youngestdev/abdul.codes/content/posts/policy-management-app.md

 To disallow retrieval of policies by just anybody, the Sign in with GitHub will be used to retrieve user data which will, in turn, be used to store data and act as an accessor when attempting to perform any operation.

 The headers for authorization will *most likely* be encoded in JWT format.
 This is still undergoing deliberation - myself and Habeeb.

-## Comments and suggestions.

-Please leave all suggestions as comments.